MSoup/MSoup/README.md

 -   Auto deploy and manage infrastructure state with Terraform
 -   Deploys API Gateway with Lambda proxy integration, an S3 bucket, and configures all environment variables in a secure way
--   Wraps openAI api TTS functionality
+-   Wraps openAI API TTS functionality
 -   Locally develop with SAM and Terraform (hybrid approach released by AWS in 2023)
 -   Project ready for deployment and use for anyone with an AWS/openAI account